GCT-Studios/JwarRef/content/FAQ/KKZ.md

 **Q: Can the Skirmish Mission theme allow me to exceed the Max value of Enhancements or Terrain special cards?**
 A: No. While this is technically after the warband recruitment, restrictions will still apply.

-**Q: Can Axiam use Special Attacks gained from his Unique Effect on Ranged Weapons.**
-A: No.

 **Q: Phantom's and Spectre's ability to [[Summon]] the other of the pair and replace themselves with the Summoned one has different wording, is this correct?**
 A: Yes, this is correct.
 If you recruited Phantom (either alone or together with Spectre), Spectre cannot Summon Phantom.
 Phantom can always Summon Spectre if Spectre is not yet or no longer in play.
 Their ability to swap places on the battlefield is not affected by this.